mhall24/openvpn_casestudy_data/README.md

 The paper is available online on [Dr. Jain's course website](https://www.cse.wustl.edu/~jain/cse567-08/ftp/ovpn/index.html) and will also be submitted to [arXiv](https://arxiv.org/).

+The data, experimental results, and scripts in this repository were originally created and collected in **November 2008** as part of the course project.
+This GitHub repository serves as a permanent archival copy of that work.

 ## 📄 Overview

 This project investigates the performance characteristics of OpenVPN running on a consumer-grade router under various configurations and workloads.